gitcoinco/grants-stack/README.md

 └── README.md
 ```

-## Packages

-### contracts
+## contracts

-The contracts needed for running a round can be found within the [contracts package](packages/contracts)
+The contracts needed for running a round can be found within the [Allo contracts repositort](https://github.com/Allo-Protocol/contracts)

-##### Deploy Steps

-To know how the contracts should be setup, refer [DEPLOY_STEPS.md](packages/contracts/docs/DEPLOY_STEPS.md)

-##### Chain Deployment List

-To know the addresses are deployed on which network. refer [CHAINS.md](packages/contracts/docs/CHAINS.md)

-##### Development

-We welcome external contributions.
-Please make sure to familiarize yourself with the [Contribution Guide](CONTRIBUTING.md).

-To contribute to this project, fork the project and follow the instructions at [DEV.md](packages/contracts/docs/DEV.md)

-This is built and maintained using [hardhat](https://hardhat.org)

 ### graph

-This package holds the subgraph which indexs data with regard the
+The subgraph which indexs data with regard the
 - ProgramFactory
 - ProgramImplementation
 - RoundFactory
 - RoundImplementation

-More information can be found within the [graph package](packages/graph)
+More information can be found within the [Allo graph repository](https://github.com/Allo-Protocol/graph)

+## Packages

 ### round-manager